THE LADY OF THE LAKE, A NOVEL BY A. SAPKOWSKI, WITCHER BOOK #7 (REVIEW AND RECOMMENDATION)

 WE GET TO SEE MORE OF THE CHARACTERS WE HAVE GROWN TO LOVE

 Seeing more of the characters we have frown to love is always good, right?
 Besides Geralt's gang, there are some other recurring characters that make an appearance.
 Some of them appear only towards the end, but I was still trilled to see them.
 As always, the dialogues were so well written and they made the characters come alive.
+I loved the part where the characters talked about progress with a mix of optimism, irony and pessimism.
+It reflects the writing in witcher well.

 “Progress,’ he said finally, ‘is like a herd of pigs.
 That’s how you should look at progress, that’s how you should judge it.
 Like a herd of pigs trotting around a farmyard.
 Numerous benefits derive from the fact of that herd’s existence.
 There’s pork knuckle.
 There’s sausage, there’s fatback, there are trotters in aspic.
 In a word, there are benefits!
 There’s no point turning your nose up at the shit everywhere.”